Mervyn Patrick Wingfield, 9th Viscount Powerscourt: Biography

 He was the elsest son of Mervyn Wingfield, 8th Viscount Powerscourt and his wife Sybil Pleydell-Bouverie.
 He married Sheila Claude Beddington on 16 December 1932 in Jerusalem.
 They had three children, a daughter, Grania Langrishe, the son and heir Mervyn Niall Wingfield (1935-2015), the 10th Viscount Powerscourt, and Guy Wingfield.

 The Second World War had a huge impact on the family.
 The then Mervyn Patrick Wingfield (who succeeded as 9th Viscount Powerscourt in March 1947) served in the war and was captured by the Germans in Italy.
 When he came home, his health had been compromised and he suffered from shell shock.
 His wife Sheila (known as Lady Powerscourt from March 1947) had taken their children to Bermuda.
 They returned home when he did.
 He came into his inheritance of the Powerscourt Estate in March 1947, when he became Lord Powerscourt.
 His marriage never recovered from the impact of the war.
 In 1961, as a result of the financial impacts, he sold the Powerscourt estate.
 In 1963, his wife left him.

 In 1961, the estate was bought by Ralph Slazenger, whose daughter Wendy Slazenger married Powerscourt's elder son Mervyn Wingfield in 1962.
 He succeeded as the Viscount Powerscourt in 1973.
 The 11th Viscount thus still has a family connection with the estate.

 Powerscourt was appointed the first Chief Scout of the Boy Scouts of Ireland (BSI) in 1949.

-He was an uncle of the mother of Sarah, Duchess of York.
+He was an uncle of the mother of Sarah Ferguson.